QubesOS/qubes-doc/managing-os/templates/archlinux.md

 If you decide to use binary packages but that you where using a Qubes-3.1 Template, your can follow these instructions to enable Qubes 3.2 agents.

 You can use a template that you built for Qubes 3.1 in Qubes 3.2.
-At least main agent functionnalities should still working so that you can at least open a terminal.
+The qrexec and gui agent functionnalities should still be working so that you can at least open a terminal.

 In order to enable binary packages for Qubes 3.2, add the following lines to the end of /etc/pacman.conf